Pankaj-Codes-08/PRODIGY_SD_03/README.md

 This is a Python-based contact management application that allows users to store, manage, and organize their contacts.
 The application supports adding, viewing, editing, and deleting contacts and stores contact information in a file for persistence.

 ## Features
-Add Contact: Add a new contact by entering a name, phone number, and email address.
+<b>Add Contact:</b> Add a new contact by entering a name, phone number, and email address.

 View Contacts: Display all saved contacts.